This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

 Printing your iPad art might seem overwhelming and expensive, but it doesn’t have to be.
 Whether you’re using Procreate, or another digital drawing program, it’s possible to print your art from your iPad in a cheap, stress-free, and high quality way.

-To print your iPad art, begin by exporting it as a PNG file from Procreate, or any other iPad program.
+To print your iPad art, begin by exporting it as a PDF or PNG file from Procreate, or any other iPad program.
 For vibrant, colorful art, it’s best to have it printed on photo paper with a photo printing service.
 For black and white art, it’s best to have it printed on matte cardstock from a home printer.